 If you wish to join us as a guide then you will be required to progress through our in-depth guide selection process detailed below.
 Our aim is to take on guides who are looking to work with us for many years to come and hence this should be your intention if you are keen to join our guiding team.

 We believe our guide selection process offers a robust and transparent approach to guide recruitment, selection and subsequent work allocation.
 A fundamental principle of the approach is that it’s a two-way process; offering the potential guide the opportunity to learn as much about Wilderness as Wilderness learns about them.

 If you are keen to work for Wilderness Scotland then please consider the following steps before applying.
 All applications should be sent to [email protected] in the first instance and include a cover letter highlighting why you wish to work for us and what sets you apart from all other potential guides who are keen to work with us.

 The potential guide applies either through a referral from an existing guide or responding to website/other promotion.

 The potential guide meets with a senior member of the Operations team for a formal 1.5 hour interview.
 This follows a pro-forma with set questions.
 This interview helps clarify and determine if the candidate should be invited to guide selection and whether they wish to attend.

-Twice a year Wilderness Scotland hosts a 2 day guide selection event.
-The next one will be held on the 4th – 5th March 2020 followed by another event on 29th & 30th October 2020.
-It is emphasised that the selection is a two-way process as outlined above.
+Twice a year Wilderness Scotland hosts a 2-day guide selection event.
+It is emphasised that selection is a two-way process as outlined above.
 At any point, a potential guide should feel free to leave the process if they don’t think guiding with Wilderness is for them.
 Likewise, please don’t be offended if we don’t think you are the right fit for Wilderness Scotland.